codess-aus/DP-200/README.md

 You should not create a scheduled WebJob.
 A WebJob can also run on a schedule.
 It runs in the context of an Azure App Service.
 You can create a WebJob by using JavaScript, Java, Python, Bash, PHP, PowerShell, TypeScript, .cmd, and .bat.
 WebJobs do not work in this scenario because they do not generate visual graphs.

+Generate Bar Charts and Pie Charts without writing graphics code:
+You should recommend Azure Databricks.
+This is an Apache Spark-based technology that allows you to run code in notebooks.
+Code can be written in SQL, Python, Scala, and R. You can have data automatically generate pie charts and bar charts when you run a notebook.

+You should not recommend Azure Data Lake.
+Azure Data Lake is a big data storage solution that allows you to store data of any type and size.

+You should not recommend Stream Analytics.
+Stream Analytics is a big data analytics solution that allows you to analyze real-time events simultaneously.

+You should not recommend Log Analytics.
+Log Analytics allows you to write queries to analyze logs in Azure.